AlexsLemonade/OpenPBTA-analysis/analyses/tmb-compare-tcga/TMB_d3b_code/README.md

 ###### Authors : Teja Koganti for D3B

 This analysis computes tumor mutation burden for different disease types.
 The first script takes single MAF file and filters variants based on `Types of mutations counted` from [Friends of Cancer research](https://jitc.bmj.com/content/8/1/e000147#DC1).
-TMB is computed  based on
-`(filtered variant counts* 1000000) / target BED length`
+TMB is computed as `(filtered variant counts* 1000000) / target BED length`.

 ### Calculate TMB
   1. Reads the MAF file and filters based on variant_classification column